lightscapevr/website/markdown/getting-started-quest.md

 ### Installation without using the App Lab

 This is the old installation process.
 We keep the documentation here in case you want to install a different version than the one currently on the App Lab.
+It can be used to install a specific version from our <a href="https://vrsketch.eu/download/">list of all versions</a> or specific forum posts.
+Note that any file with the version number 18.x.y or later *does not work on Quest 1.*

 **Be sure you have the right cable:**